anjayluh/fastfoodapi/README.md

 Getting Started

 Installation steps.
-Clone the repo to your computer
+    -Clone the repo to your computer
-Install virtual environment
+    -Install virtual environment
-Enter into the virtual environment
+    -Enter into the virtual environment
-Run pip install -r requirements.txt
+    -Run pip install -r requirements.txt
-Run the api file using python run api.py
+    -Run the api file using python run api.py
-You can test the api endpoints using postman or curl or even in your browser. for example
-    To use curl, navigate to the project folder in shell and type curl '{link to the running application}/orders' to get all orders.
+    -You can test the api endpoints using postman or curl or even in your browser. for example To use curl, navigate to the project folder in shell and type curl '{link to the running application}/orders' to get all orders.
         In the browser you can put the url '{link to the running application}/orders' to get all orders.

+Built With
+    -Python and Flask
+    -Unittest

+Authors
+    -Naigaga Angella @anjayluh

+Acknowledgments
+    -Flask mini api tutorial
+    -Andela Uganda